 Field-hunting tip

-Look in impact crater environment country — that is the host setting where suevite typically forms.
+Look in impact crater environment country, the host setting where suevite typically forms.
 If you start seeing coesite, stishovite, lechatelierite in float, you are in the right ground.
 Field specimens usually show a brecciated habit, so train your eye for that shape before scanning the outcrop.